OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

     ![PurchaseOrderDocumentLayout](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/applicationbehaviours/document-layout.jpg)

-4. Now that have all the elements created, let's add two **Action/Change Entity Behaviours** that will fetch the currency value, and add the rate calculation as an **After Change** *Entity Behaviour*:
+4. Now that have all the elements created, let's add one new **Action/Change Entity Behaviour** and edit the pre-existing "GetSupplierName" behaviour, so that they'll fetch the currency value and add the rate calculation as an **After Change** *Entity Behaviour*:

+    Add new Behaviour:
     - **Name**: *OnChange_Company*
     - **Action to attribute**: *Company*
     - **Code**: